In this document

 PV statistics

-The charts in the PV statistics section provide theoretical PVOUT values only.
+Imporant: The charts in the PV statistics section provide theoretical PVOUT values only.
 They do not take degradation losses into account.

-This category provides information about your PV system's potential power output and power output statistics based on calculations derived from the Time Series.
+This category provides information about your PV system's potential power output and power output statistics based on calculations derived from the Solargis Time Series.

 It provides valuable insights into your energy system's expected performance variability, aiding in informed decision-making, accurate budgeting, and proactive management to optimize energy production and mitigate risks.